Program Overview

 The M.A. in anthropology at Texas State provides students with the solid foundation they need to become professional anthropologists.

 At TXST, the Department of Anthropology is transcending the borders that divide us and restrain us - whether that's transnational borders, disciplinary borders, or the borders between academic and practicing anthropologists.
 Our research and learning engage theoretically-grounded, evidence-based, applied, public, and creative anthropologies to make impacts beyond the borders of anthropology.
+The mission of the M.A. in anthropology is to educate and train students to become professional, practicing anthropologists in the 21st century.

 Career Options